-The Sea Pines Resort Forest Preserve was formally opened on June 1, 1971.
+The Sea Pines Resort Forest Preserve opened on June 1, 1971.

-Charles and Joseph Fraser of the Sea Pines’ founding family filed legal covenants in 1970 dedicating the 606 acres in the Preserve as a Wildlife Habitat and Outdoor Recreation Facility.
+Charles and Joseph Fraser of the Sea Pines’ founding family filed legal covenants in 1970 dedicating the 606 acres in the Sea Pines Forest Preserve as a Wildlife Habitat and Outdoor Recreation Facility.

-It was specifically created so that we might all enjoy and appreciate the varied bounty of our very special natural environment.
+The Frasers created the Preserve for everyone to enjoy and appreciate the varied bounty of our very special natural environment.

-The wildlife in the Preserve is renowned and you will probably pass alligators basking in the fishing lakes or sunning themselves on the banks.
+The wildlife flourishes in the Preserve.
+Visitors often pass alligators basking in the fishing lakes or sunning themselves on the banks.
 The Hilton Head Whitetail Deer population is also very prolific, although rarely spotted during daylight hours.

-Lawton Stables offers one-hour guided Western-style trail rides into The Sea Pines Resort Forest Preserve on gentle horses for adults and children at least eight years old, in addition to Summer Riding Camps for beginner-intermediate riders, a Summer Academy for advanced riders, private riding lessons, pony rides and a free animal farm.
+Lawton Stables offers one-hour guided Western-style trail rides into The Sea Pines Resort Forest Preserve on gentle horses for adults and children at least eight years old.
 Call (843) 671-2586 or visit lawtonstableshhi.com for more information and reservations.

 Courtesy of Lawton Stables